 A Note From The Nimoy Family

-The Nimoy family has requested that all gifts from this community event support BREATHE LA and EFA’s efforts in COPD education, advocacy, and technology.
+The Nimoy family has requested that all gifts from this community event go to BREATHE LA and The Emphysema Foundation of America to support their efforts in COPD education, advocacy, and research.